 Accounting principles aim to provide the framework for how financial accounting is reported and recorded in financial statements.

 Accounting principles are important because they set the rules for reporting financial information.
-Accounting aims to keep a systematic record to ascertain an entity’s financial position and financial performance.
+The aims to keep a systematic record to ascertain an entity’s financial position and financial performance.